← Back to the course

 11. Assemble the Server / app (Server{pool, gemini, model} in Go; app.state in Python) + Retrieve helper. (backend)

 12. ★ Retrieve, ground, and stream — the spotlight.
-Embed query → confidence gate → retrieve → grounded stream (JSON tokens, SystemInstruction channel) → parse [n] → emit cited-only citations JSON. (backend: go / python)
+Embed query → retrieve → confidence gate → grounded stream (JSON tokens, SystemInstruction channel) → parse [n] → emit cited-only citations JSON.
+The handler parses the optional document_id (malformed → 400 {"error":"invalid document_id"}, §5) and threads it through Retrieve. (backend: go / python)

 15. Re-ingest idempotently (content hash + cascade replace). (common)